xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

  ## Disclaimer

-  - Phyciscal/Chemical data of solvents in the database were collected from PubChem.
   - SolvPred only provides suggestion.
 Results may vary with multi factors in complicated situations.
 It is the users responsbility to manuallay check the exact experimental performance in different scenarios.

+## Data source:

+  - Phyciscal/Chemical data of solvents in the database were collected from PubChem.
+  - HSP data same as [last version](https://github.com/xueannafang/hsp_toolkit_prototype).

 ## Acknowledgement